 Outdoor While American Hairless Terriers love to spend time outdoors, there are a few considerations for health and safety.
 The breed is prone to sunburn due to its hairlessness, and may require sunscreen to prevent skin damage—a jacket may be necessary in cold weather as they lack a coat of their own to prevent a chill.
 They're escape artists with a strong prey drive, so fenced areas and leash walking are ideal.
 AHTs should never be left outdoors unsupervised, because their terrier nature can get them into trouble in an instant.
 They're also fond of digging, whether in your freshly planted rose garden or the middle of the lawn.
 Providing a digging space for your American Hairless may minimize terrier excavation in off-limits areas.

 Exercise At least 30 minutes of exercise per day is necessary, but American Hairless Terriers are happiest and better behaved with 45 minutes or more each day.
 Even with enough exercise, the breed possesses an excess of energy and will expect playtime and will likely run laps indoors.
 Without enough exercise, AHTs may become destructive, bark excessively, or become hyperactive.

 Endurance Terriers of all types have plenty of stamina, and the American Hairless Terrier's endurance level is likewise impressive.

 Activity distance rating

-Food The general recommendation for how much high-quality dry dog food to feed an average weight American Hairless Terrier is a half cup to one cup of food per day, split between two meals.
+Food The general recommendation for how much high-quality dry dog food to feed an average weight American Hairless Terrier is a half cup to one cup per day, split between two meals.